 The Counseling Center offers counseling, support, and referrals for survivors of sexual violence.
-The counseling center can also make referrals to off-campus counselors who specialize in sexual assault trauma.
+The counseling center can also make referrals to off-campus counselors who specialize in trauma.

 The Office of the Dean of Students can assist you in communicating with academic advisors, professors, counseling, housing, and other units and resources on campus.